Hawaiian Islands Tour

 They didn't have the conning tower open, so no pictures of that.

 As tight as the living quarters appear on this sub, it was much tighter on the German U-Boats.
 Losses of U-Boat crews were also much higher than for the US submarines.
+Germany had 1,162 submarines in WWII and 785 were lost.
 About 70% of those who served on German U-Boats were lost - the highest percentage of any military group in WWII.
-The US submarine service had losses of about 20% (which is still pretty high, especially if it applied to you).
+The US submarine service had losses of about 20% - 52 US submarines were lost out of 263 (which is still pretty high, especially if it applied to you).

 [Added note: Japanese submarine losses were similar to Germany's losses.
 Japan only had a total of 174 ocean going submarines during WWII and lost 128.
 I don't have statistics on personnel losses, and many Japanese submarines had a smaller complement than German and American submarines, but the personnel losses must have been close to 70%.
 Personnel rotated on and off of the submarines so the total number of people who served on Japanese submarines would be larger than the sum of the complement of each submarine.]